sully-vian/Maze-Toys-Solver/README.md

 To move, the `tryMove` function can be called with `down`, `up`, `right`, `left` as argument.

 The `cells` variable is an array which first element is a matrix of `[top,right,bottom,left]` arrays where each of these elements is either 0 (wall) or 1 (no wall).

+## TODO

+click the move buttons or dispatch arrowKey events instead of calling tryMove for more legal cheating